If you are in crisis, or know someone who needs help, contact the National Suicide Prevention Lifeline NOW at:

-October - Complete College applications, financial aid (https://fafsa.ed.gov/) and scholarship applications.
-Retake the SAT or ACT if necessary.
+- Retake the SAT or ACT if necessary.

-December - Complete the FAFSA as soon as possible.
-Financial aid is awarded on a first come, first serve basis.
+- Complete the FAFSA as soon as possible.
+Remember financial aid is awarded on a first come, first serve basis.

-Apply to at least 3 colleges and include your dream college.
-Now is the time to visit those programs and colleges as well.
-Please contact Mr. Teekamp or Ms. Wilson with questions.
+Apply to at least 3 colleges, including your dream college.
+If you have not, visit those programs and colleges.
+Please contact Mrs. Emlong with questions.

 Please give the School Counselor a copy of your college acceptance letters.
 These are helpful in obtaining Promise Zone $.